odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 There was also the native [Symfony Templating](https://github.com/symfony/templating) component that provides a lot of tools needed to build any kind of template system.
 But since Symfony 5.0 it's no longer supported.

+At the end of the day, I would say that the `slim/twig-view` components make the most sense if you are using Slim because it's maintained and the built-in support for the PSR-7 request and response objects makes it much easier to use.